ethereum/homestead-guide/source/account-management.rst

 5. Creating additional accounts is easy; just click on ADD ACCOUNT in the app’s main screen and enter the required password.

-.. note:: The Mist wallet is still in active development, so details of the steps outlined above may change with upgrades.
+..
+Note:: The Mist wallet is still in active development, so details of the steps outlined above may change with upgrades.

 Creating a Multi-Signature Wallet in Mist